 - Black-eyed peas are a type of cowpea.
 Cowpeas are not technically a bean *gasp* but rather a type of pulse.
 What are pulses, you ask?
 Funny you should “ask” (I know, a smooth set-up, right?).
 I study pulses for my PhD, but basically they are a type of legume that is very high in fiber and protein and low in fat, setting them apart from legumes like peanuts.
 Beans are a type of pulse.
 So are cowpeas and lentils.
 Want to know more?
 Check out this video.

 - Cooking black-eyed peas is a blast.
 Yes, that is a fact.
 Here is a photo showing just how much my mom was enjoying it.
 Plus a photo of boiling them, for good measure.
+AND, a video of talking about black-eyed peas on the news, here.

 Ready to enjoy some black-eyed peas?
 In honor of New Year’s Day, I recently made Herby Bean Toast using only black-eyed peas, as opposed to my normal mix of a couple types of beans.
 I would highly recommend it!
 Especially if you make sure to eat 365 black-eyed peas in the process. 😉